OpenSourceEconomics/dcegm/docs/source/background/limitations.rst

 What can dc-egm not be used for?
 ---------------------------------

-:x: Purely discrete choice models (see e.g. Keane and Wolpin; 1997)
+- Purely discrete choice models (see e.g. Keane and Wolpin; 1997)
-:x: Models with more than two continuous state variables.
+- Models with more than two continuous state variables.
-:x: Models with more than one continuous state variable with a normally distributed idiosyncratic shock.
+- Models with more than one continuous state variable with a normally distributed idiosyncratic shock.

 **References**